mg9/MorphAGram/README.md

 ### Segmentation Phase

 #### Transductive Segmentation:
-Use this mode to segment words that are already seen in the training data.
+Use this mode to segment words that are already seen in the training data.<br/>
 This mode is only applicable when the prefixes, stems and suffixes are represented by either the same nonterminals or three different nonterminals.

 ###### Steps: